loglnx/Data-Science-For-Beginners/1-Introduction/04-stats-and-probability/README.md

 One of the things Data Science does is finding relations between data.
 We say that two sequences **correlate** when they exhibit the similar behavior at the same time, i.e. they either rise/fall simultaneously, or one sequence rises when another one falls and vice versa.
 In other words, there seems to be some relation between two sequences.

 > Correlation does not necessarily indicate causal relationship between two sequences; sometimes both variables can depend on some external cause, or it can be purely by chance the two sequences correlate.
-However, strong mathematical correlation is a good indication that two variables are somehow connected.
+However, strong mathematical Correlation is a good indication that two variables are somehow connected.

  Mathematically, the main concept that shows the relation between two random variables is **covariance**, that is computed like this: Cov(X,Y) = **E**\[(X-**E**(X))(Y-**E**(Y))\].
 We compute the deviation of both variables from their mean values, and then product of those deviations.
 If both variables deviate together, the product would always be a positive value, that would add up to positive covariance.
 If both variables deviate out-of-sync (i.e. one falls below average when another one rises above average), we will always get negative numbers, that will add up to negative covariance.
 If the deviations are not dependent, they will add up to roughly zero.